Skip to content

 The Patria Titan: Home in a New Material

 The Patria line began in rose gold, moved to steel, and now — for 2025 — arrives in grade 5 titanium.
-Caliber 617 stays the same: 171 parts, one watchmaker, hand-wound.
+Caliber 617 stays the same: 171 parts, assembled entirely by hand, hand-wound.

 The Patria is Tutima's tribute to hand-wound Glashütte tradition.
-At its center sits Caliber 617 — 171 parts, assembled entirely by one watchmaker working alone at a single bench.
+At its center sits Caliber 617 — 171 parts, assembled, decorated, and regulated entirely by hand.
 The process takes weeks.

 Inside, a Breguet overcoil hairspring is shaped in-house.
 The overcoil is a specific hairspring geometry that forces the spring to breathe concentrically, which keeps time more consistently across positions.
 Tutima regulates each Cal.
 617 in six positions.
-Most manufacturers stop at five.
+The standard is five.
 The power reserve runs to 65 hours.
 The crown is the only moving part you touch — there is no rotor, no automatic winding.
 Hand-wound.
 Always.

 Glashütte finishing covers every surface, including those no owner will see.
 This is the standard.